Getting Comfortable Being Uncomfortable

 Rob Pickels 05:59

-What would happen if we had a Seinfeld ask?
-So that was just about nothing.
+What would happen if we had a Seinfeld episode that was just about nothing.

-That’s isn’t that what that’s what potluck is?
-That was what I wanted to eventually get
+That’s – isn’t that what that’s what potluck is?
+That was what I wanted to do –

-to subject in with the potluck analogy.
-We have walked to the smorgasbord of a table filled a plate with just the lettuce and walked away.
+Sticking with the potluck analogy, we have walked to the smorgasbord of a table, filled a plate with just the lettuce and walked away.

-Oh, no, I think we got the we got the good stuff.
-I don’t know what the good stuff is like we went there and got putting,
+Oh, no, I think we got the – we got the good stuff.
+I don’t know what the good stuff is, but we went there and got pudding.

 Chris Case 06:22

-does this remind you a little of off course.
-Yeah.
+Does this remind you a little of Off Course?

 Rob Pickels 06:42